SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 ### Single Sign-On for VMware Tanzu

-When using Single Sign-On for VMware Tanzu, you must identify the service plan to be used before creating a service instance of that plan.
+When using Single Sign-On for VMware Tanzu, you must choose a service plan before you create a service instance.
 If you do not have an existing service plan, a platform operator may need to create a new plan for you.
 For the operator resource, see the [Single Sign-On for Tanzu operator guide](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/operator-index.html).
 This guide contains information about how to configure plans for developer use.